AN: Revamped version of this chapter posted on 12/9/15

 "Victor, listen," tried Steve.

-A Couple Days Later; John McGarrett's House
+A Few Days Later; John McGarrett's House

-Harry had come back then.
-He had walked up to the glass doors and looked inside at the ruined remains of his friends home, at the blood staining the floor where he had fallen and over the walls behind where he had been sitting, tied to his own desk chair.
+Harry had walked up to the glass doors and looked inside at the ruined remains of his friends home, at the blood staining the floor where he had fallen and over the walls behind where he had been sitting, tied to his own desk chair.
 He didn't know how long he had sat there, but eventually he had gotten up and walked over to one of the trees in the yard and climbed it, curling up in the branches to watch and to nap.
 Eventually John's son would come home and Harry hoped that he could finish what he started and help the man catch Victor Hesse.
 It had been with those thoughts, heavy on his mind, that Harry had drifted off to sleep.

-Days later Harry woke and stretched into a large yawn, blinking down at the sight of a tall dark haired man slipping through the yard and under the Police tape.
+A day later Harry woke and stretched into a large yawn, blinking down at the sight of a tall dark haired man slipping through the yard and under the Police tape.
 Blinking back a growl Harry carefully dropped out of the tree, silently following the man inside John's house.
 There was something familiar about him, but being trapped as an animal for so long was making it harder and harder to remember everything about his human life.
 There were hours and sometime days when he would forget who he had been, only to wake up later and remember.

 Inside the house was dark and the scent of John's blood was still heavy in the air, settling like a noose around Harry's neck.
 Hiding in the shadows of the entryway, he watched the man walk over to the large lights the police had left behind.
 With a click and a soft buzz, the lights went on, flooding the room in sharp white light, highlighting the blood sprayed across several trophies and family photos.
 He could hear the sharp sound of the man's indrawn breath at the sight and suddenly Harry knew.
 He knows this man.
 Recognizes him from photos that John had shown him, from photos that the Royal Task Force had kept on file, and from countless surveillance photos of the man tracking the Hesse brothers across the globe.
 This was John's boy.
 Steve.
 Lt.
-Commander Steve McGarrett.
+Commander Steven McGarrett.

 Harry remained still and silent, watching Steve walk through the crime scene, taking note of the blood spatter, knocked over books, bloody footprints and even the bloody paw prints that Harry himself had left behind.
 Harry's paw prints seemed to confuse Steve and Harry couldn't blame him.
 It wasn't something he was likely expecting to see.
 Still, Harry was impressed by how controlled John's son was.
 He was careful in not damaging any evidence that might not have been processed yet, measuring the size of the bloody footprint (and pawprints) by placing his own booted foot side-by-side and snapping a series of quick photos with his iPhone.